Tuesday, September 26, 2023

 We headed down the coastline towards Pensacola, Florida.

-By the time we arrived in the downtown area, the Arts and Crafts Sales was winding down.
+When we arrived downtown, the Arts and Crafts Sales was winding down.

 We had enough time to walk through to see their wear.